silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 #### BER Test

 Since the BER test need a special PHY, which is different with the common reception and transmission.
 The BER test PHY index is 0 by default, it is necessary to issue `rftest setConfigIndex` command to switch to BER test PHY.

-Switch to dedicated BER test PHY
+Switch to dedicated BER test PHY.

     rftest setConfigIndex 0
 Configure 1000 bytes data for BER test.